Links to State Resources

 - Privacy and Security Rules

 - Public Social Media Notification

-Texas A&M College of Architecture Web Privacy and Security Policy
+Texas A&M School of Architecture Web Privacy and Security Policy

-Information Technology Services and the Communications Office maintain the College of Architecture websites as a public service.
+Information Technology Services and the Communications Office maintain the School of Architecture websites as a public service.

 The following is the privacy and security policy for this site: